CST BLOG: Lab Expectations

 The massive amount of DNA in the human body is truly baffling.
 Stretched end to end, the DNA from a single somatic cell is about two meters in length, doing the same for all the DNA in the average human would reach the end of the solar system and back!

 There are three billion base pairs in our DNA sequences that have to be read, decoded, and translated into proteins to respond to changes to our environment and within our bodies.
-In order to organize this process, DNA is compacted into chromatin: DNA wrapped around a core octamer of histone proteins to form nucleosomes, which may then be further compacted into higher-order chromatin fibers.
+To organize this process, DNA is compacted into chromatin: DNA wrapped around a core octamer of histone proteins to form nucleosomes, which may then be further compacted into higher-order chromatin fibers.
+This packaging is a key component of epigenetics, the set of heritable phenotypic changes in gene expression that do not involve changes to the underlying DNA sequence.
 Once compacted, the tightly wound chromatin can no longer be transcribed unless opened up into euchromatin by various protein complexes and histone modifications.
 This is where ATP-dependent chromatin remodelers come into play.

 In other cases, BAF complex members have been shown to be drivers of cancer.
-Synovial sarcomas are a rare tumor type driven by the oncogenic fusion of the N-terminus of BAF member SS18 to the C-terminus of the SSX1, 2, and 4 proteins.
-When incorporated into BAF, the SS18/SSX oncoprotein evicts wild-type BAF47, and effectively hijacks the complex to different parts of the genome, allowing for the expression of oncogenic factors such as Sox2 (4,5).
-This oncogenic hijacking of the BAF complex has also been demonstrated in prostate cancers containing TMPRSS2-ERG fusions (6).
+Synovial sarcomas are a rare tumor type driven by the oncogenic fusion of the N-terminus of BAF member SS18 to the C-terminus of the SSX1, SSX2, and SSX4 proteins.
+When incorporated into BAF, the SS18/SSX oncoprotein evicts wild-type BAF47, and effectively hijacks the complex to different parts of the genome, allowing for the expression of oncogenic factors such as Sox2.4,5 This oncogenic hijacking of the BAF complex has also been demonstrated in prostate cancers containing TMPRSS2-ERG fusions.6

-To truly understand how these various subunits are contributing to oncogenesis, we must understand the nuanced mechanisms of the BAF Complex.
+To truly understand how these various subunits are contributing to oncogenesis, we must understand the nuanced mechanisms of the BAF complex.
 Until recently, very little was actually known about how the BAF complex forms and even the identity of all of its members.
-As it turns out, there are over 25 different subunits, many of which are mutually exclusive homologs, which comprise 3 distinct complexes.
+As it turns out, there are over 25 different subunits, many of which are mutually exclusive homologs, that comprise three distinct complexes.
 Each complex starts forming by adding a BAF60 homolog to a BAF155/170 homo or heterodimer.
-From there variable subunits get incorporated to form canonical (BAF), non-canonical (ncBAF), or BAF180/PBRM1-containing BAF (PBAF) complexes.
+From there, variable subunits get incorporated to form canonical (BAF), non-canonical (ncBAF), or BAF180/PBRM1-containing BAF (PBAF) complexes.
 Each complex occupies distinct spaces in the genome, suggesting they all have unique functions.

 While the massive amount of DNA in your cells is indeed BAFfling, the recent flurry of research has given some context to how our cells manage it, while also advancing our understanding of disease states and therapeutic strategies.